Sanskrit: Liturgy, ceremonies and meditation

 Sanskrit is the sacred language of various Hindu, Buddhist, and Jain traditions.
 It is used during worship in Hindu temples.
 In Newar Buddhism, it is used in all monasteries.
-Sanskrit mantras and Sanskrit as a ritual language was commonplace among Jains throughout their medieval history.
+Sanskrit mantras and Sanskrit as a ritual language were commonplace among Jains throughout their medieval history.

 Many Hindu rituals and rites-of-passage such as the "giving away the bride" and mutual vows at weddings, a baby's naming or first solid food ceremony and the goodbye during a cremation invoke and chant Sanskrit hymns.
 Major festivals such as the Durga Puja ritually recite entire Sanskrit texts such as the Devi Mahatmya every year particularly among the numerous communities of eastern India.
 In the south, Sanskrit texts are recited at many major Hindu temples such as the Meenakshi Temple.
 In India and beyond, recitations of the Bhagavad Gita occur in diverse settings, including "simple private household readings, to family and neighborhood recitation sessions, to holy men reciting in temples or at pilgrimage places for passersby, to public Gita discourses held almost nightly at halls and auditoriums in every Indian city".